10 Coral Reef Snake Species

 Source: “Sea Snakes” by Steve Jurvetson – CC BY 2.0

-A neat and tidy snake with blue and black stripes contrasting at regular intervals.
-The colours of this snake make it perfectly at home in coral reefs, its main habitat.
-Its one of the most common reef snakes, occupying a vast range from coastal Queensland in the south to Japan in the north.
-It was an early discovery, first recorded in 1758.
+A neat and tidy snake, with blue and black stripes contrasting sharply at regular intervals.
+The blue-lipped sea krait (Laticauda laticauda) is one of the most common coral reef snakes, occupying a vast range from New Caledonia in the south to Japan in the north.
+This species was an early discovery, first being recorded by western scientists in 1758.

-The blue-lipped krait is an egg-layer, and stashes them in cracks in the coral rock.
-Eels are overwhelmingly their main food, and they hunt them using a venomous bite.
-The LD50 of this venom is 0.16mg, but the yield is unknown, so be careful.
+The blue-lipped krait lays eggs rather than live young, and stashes them in cracks in the coral rock.
+Eels are overwhelmingly their main prey, and they hunt them using a venomous bite.
+The LD50 rating of this venom is 0.16mg, but the yield is unknown, so be careful.

 8 Cogger’s sea snake